JontyMC/slate/source/index.html.md

 Use the "json", "xml" and "csv" tabs on the right to show example response data in those formats.

+# FAQ

+### How do I access the API?
+Accessing the API requires you to have the unique authentication key for each Adthena account.
+Speak to you Adthena contact for further information.

+### Is there a way to test my credentials?
+One simple way is to use a free tool such as onlinecurl.com

+1. Enter your URL beginning https://
+2. Click Add Option, select Header, enter adthena-api-key:my-api-key
+3. Click Start Your Curl

+### At what time can I download yesterday’s data?
+Yesterday’s data is available by 9am local time for that country

+### How can I better understand the data I am downloading or filters I am applying?
+Try our Knowledge Base, which has descriptions and screengrabs: https://adthena.zendesk.com/hc/en-us

+### I discovered an issue what shall I do?
+Email the details to <a href='mailto:support@adthena.com'>support@adthena.com</a> and we will investigate

 # Authentication

 > To authorize, use this code: